PeterMakus/SeisMIC/docs/source/modules/monitor/monitor.rst

 Compute Velocity Changes
 ------------------------

-**SeisMIIC** uses the stretching technique (Sens-Schönfelder & Wegler, 2006) to estimate a spatially homogeneous velocity change between the stations (for Cross-Correlations) or in station vicinity (for inter-component or autocorrelations).
+**SeisMIC** uses the stretching technique (Sens-Schönfelder & Wegler, 2006) to estimate a spatially homogeneous velocity change between the stations (for Cross-Correlations) or in station vicinity (for inter-component or autocorrelations).
 This technique is grounded upon the assumption that a homogeneous change in velocity will result in a homogeneous stretching of the
 Green's function.